 Jimmy Tolan (Chairman) is currently the Chairman of Carechoice Group, a provider of residential services to older people.
 He has previously served as Head of Healthcare Advisory with PwC, as Chief Executive of VHI Healthcare and as Chief Executive Officer of Fyffes PLC.

-Ann Duffy is a Chartered Accountant by profession and has been with Fyffes, a leading international importer and distributor of tropical produce, for over 25 years and is currently Director Corporate Affairs.
+Ann Duffy is a Charterred Accountant by profession and worked with Fyffes, a leading international producer, importer and distributor of tropical produce, for over 25 years.
 She is a member of the Institute of Directors having successfully completed the Chartered Director Programme with the award of a Certificate and Diploma in Company Direction.
-Ann is currently an external member of the Trinity College Dublin Audit Committee
+Ann recently completed her second term as an external member of the Trinity College Dublin Audit Committee.

 Kevin Marshall is responsible for developing, designing and implementing education strategy for Microsoft Ireland.
 He has worked on public policy projects in technology curriculum design, and has served on the boards of a number of educational institutions.
 He has a strong personal interest in improving opportunities for people with a learning disability.